chicio/chicio.github.io/_drafts/2019-01-04-swift-package-manager-linux-macos-create-library-executable.md

 swift run
 ```

-Below you can see some screenshot taken from both macOS and Linux that shows the final output of the demo `Demo Ubuntu` after you execute the `swift run`.
+Below you can see some screenshot taken from both macOS and Linux that shows the final output of the demo `Demo Ubuntu` after you execute the `swift run` command.

 ![id3tageditor SPM demo ubuntu](/assets/images/posts/spm-id3tageditor-demo-linux.jpg "id3tageditor SPM demo ubuntu")
 ![id3tageditor SPM demo macOS](/assets/images/posts/spm-id3tageditor-demo-macos.jpg "id3tageditor SPM demo macOS")

+Coool!!
+Now the ID3TagEditor is fully compatible with the SPM and could be used in Swift application for macOS and Linux.
+You can see the entire codebase of the `ID3TagEditor` in [this github repository](https://github.com/chicio/ID3TagEditor).
+Now you can start to port your libraries and applications on Linux with the Swift Package Manager :sparkles:.